wtbarnes/pyastro-2018-talk/presentation.md

 * Type of bottle for serving CHIANTI wine
 * "Serves up" the CHIANTI database
 * Software development as a scientist is always a fiasco...
+Should only be 3 minutes in at the end of this slide Now talk about package
+* How we parse the data
+* How we reorganize the data
+* How we use the data

 ---
 class: middle,center